New this week: Shania, 'Princess Power' and Pamela Anderson

 MUSIC

 — Shania Twain kicks off her new album with a strut — the infectious line-dance-inducing “Giddy Up!”
 “I want people to feel good when they hear the new album.
 I want to set a celebratory tone,” she explains.
-The five-time Grammy award-winning singer and songwriter’s sixth album “Queen of Me” is released on Friday, Feb.
-3. Songs among the 12-track set include the glistening pop of “Waking Up Dreaming” and “Inhale/Exhale Air,” which she wrote after her battle with COVID-19.
+The five-time Grammy award-winning singer and songwriter’s sixth album “Queen of Me” arrives on Friday.
+Songs among the 12-track set include the glistening pop of “Waking Up Dreaming” and “Inhale/Exhale Air,” which she wrote after her battle with COVID-19.

 — Entertainment Writer Mark Kennedy